saminouidri/SCCL/README.md

 a string and inside passwd with fprintf. we then close it and move on to the prompt.
 #### Prompt
-we then move on to a while(1){} infinite loop in which we ask for the user's input. we compare the input with the known commands with strcmp() and execute if it matches. if not we goto PROMPT; .In most CLIs commands have arguments which allow you to specify what to do with your command.
+we then move on to a while(1){} infinite loop in which we ask for the user's input. we compare the input with the known commands with strcmp() and execute if it matches. if not we goto* PROMPT.In most CLIs commands have arguments which allow you to specify what to do with your command.
 In order to avoid having to deconstruct the user's input into multiple strings without spaces we ask the user to first input the command (for e.x "cd") and then ask him to input the necessary arguments in seperate scanf() instances.
 So the user types :